 “Where else would an orphan boy get a fortune?”

 In unison, they all crooned, “And he’s got a pet dragon!”

-Instead, she zoomed forward and looked more closely at the dragon creature, as it zig-zagged along the edge of the reflecting lake.
-Its long serpentine body—which sometimes seemed to be ten feet long and sometimes twenty—was covered with soft golden fur on top and ruby scales on the underside.
+Instead, she zoomed forward and looked more closely at the dragon, as it zig-zagged along the edge of the reflecting lake.
+Its long serpentine body—which sometimes seemed to be ten feet long and sometimes twenty—was covered with soft golden fur with ruby scales on the underside.
 Its frippery—immensely long whiskers, tail puff, and the mane that ran down the length of its body—were flame red.
-Short horns curled above its almost wolf-like head.
+Short horns curled above its wolf-like head.
 It was a lung, a river spirit from the Far East.
 Only, according to the News Glass, no one had ever seen one like Sigfried’s.